logandauria/MachineLearning/KaggleChallenges/titanic/README.md

 # Introduction
-the file "tree_learn.py" is an implementation of the titanic data set challenge by Kaggle.com
+The file "tree_learn.py" is an implementation of the titanic data set challenge by Kaggle.com
-the initial dataset can be viewed in the file "train.csv"
+The initial dataset can be viewed in the file "train.csv"
-the resulting decision tree can be viewed in the file "tree.png"
+The resulting decision tree can be viewed in the file "tree.png"

 ## How to run
-the program needs to be run in an environment including pandas, sklearn, numpy, and matplotlib it does not accept any command line arguments and can be run as:
+The program needs to be run in an environment including pandas, sklearn, numpy, and matplotlib it does not accept any command line arguments and can be run as:

     python tree_learn.py

 ## Data Cleaning Implementation